 I’m a full-time Instructor in the Department of English at the University of Alabama, where I teach courses in American literature and composition.
 My research and teaching interests include 20th- and 21st-century American literature, transnational American studies, and comparative ethnic studies with emphases on immigrant and refugee narratives and human rights.

-My current book project, Humanitarian Coercion: Literature of War, Violence, and Migration, investigates immigrant and refugee literatures that chronicle U.S. national anxieties over the humanitarian and capitalist promises embedded in contemporary histories of U.S. foreign and refugee policy.
+My current book project, Humanitarian Coercion: Literature of War, Violence, and Migration, investigates immigrant and refugee literatures that chronicle U.S. national anxieties over the humanitarian and capitalist promises embedded in contemporary histories of U.S. foreign policy.

 My work has appeared in Critique: Studies in Contemporary Fiction, Mosaic, and MELUS.
 I earned my PhD in English from the University of Connecticut in May 2018.